 WHY MADE IN USA?

-At Winter Water Factory, we do everything that we can to manufacture our items within our community, creating jobs for the people around us.
+At Winter Water Factory, we do everything we can to manufacture our items within our community, creating jobs for the people around us.
 We've consolidated all of our cut-and-sew operations to a factory a few blocks from our home in the Sunset Park neighborhood of Brooklyn, NY.
-Someday, we hope to be able to consolidate all of our contracted labor to the New York area or at least the East Coast.

 Organic cotton, on the other hand, advocates safe and sustainable farming practices.
-Winter Water Factory's items are almost entirely made from organic cotton, which is grown free of pesticides and synthetic fertilizers.
-To be labeled as "organic," cotton must meet strict federal regulations, such as using seed for farming that is not genetically-engineered.
+To be labeled as "organic," cotton must meet strict federal regulations.
 According to the Organic Trade Association, "Organic production systems replenish and maintain soil fertility, reduce the use of toxic and persistent pesticides and fertilizers, and build biologically diverse agriculture."

 For more information, visit the Organic Trade Association website.